Today’s Topic: Helping Your Child Deal with a Bully

 You want to avoid saying things like, “It’s fine.
 This will blow over.”
 That might seem like the right thing to say, but it’s not, because this is not fine.
 For her, it feels humongous and awful.
 If you discount this by saying, “Don’t worry, this will blow over.
 They’re just jerks.
 It doesn’t matter,” she’s going to feel like you’re not listening.

-She’ll probably say, “Do you not understand that my life feels very ruined right now?”
+She’ll probably say, “Do you not understand that my life feels ruined right now?”
 Again, you say, “Oh my gosh, you poor thing.
 It must feel like your life is ruined right now.”
 It seems simple, right?
 This is pretty much what I do in my marriage and as a parent.
 I just repeat the kids’ words back to them, repeat the husband’s words back to him, and they feel heard and everybody’s okay.

 Step 5: Ask the Right Questions

-From there, once you’ve defused it by just listening, then you can come in with a little bit of constructive assistance.
+Once you’ve defused it by just listening, then you can come in with a little bit of constructive assistance.
 What you’re doing isn’t solving the problem or just asking good questions, open-ended questions.
 An example would be, “I see that you’re upset.
 What’s one thing you could do to make it better?”
 She may go, “Nothing.
 I can never make anything better.
 This is so horrible.
 I don’t ever want to go back.”

 Come back with, “Can you think of just one thing, just a tiny, teeny, teeny little thing that can make it a little bit better?”
 Try that line of questioning versus, “Well, you obviously have to stand up for yourself.”